phanerka/link-stash/Lediting/Generally used tiles n props.md

----
-dg-publish: true
----
 (WIP) thats more of a personal file, but i dont mind it sharing. if u understand it, ofc.
 ### SS / Superstructure / Five Pebbles
 Pipe entrance mostly is in crawl area

 ##### Materials
 Random Machines

 SuperStructure: as small / med / large boxes, abundant in zap rooms
-SuperStructure2: in small / med quantity, absent in zap rooms Small Pipes: for pipe / fake pipe entrances, in a thin row across the room
+SuperStructure2: in small / med quantity, absent in zap rooms
+Small Pipes: for pipe / fake pipe entrances, in a thin row across the room

 ##### Tiles

-Crawl Space A / B: almost everywhere for crawl areas WallWires A / B: mostly L1, rarely L2; might connect the wall with a singular RM tile on a pole Giant Screw, Thick pipe
+Crawl Space A / B: almost everywhere for crawl areas
+WallWires A / B: mostly L1, rarely L2; might connect the wall with a singular RM tile on a pole
+Giant Screw, Thick pipe

 Grate